PareshRadadiya/Mutual-Buddies/readme.txt

 The manual installation method involves downloading our eCommerce plugin and uploading it to your webserver via your favourite FTP application.
 The WordPress codex contains [instructions on how to do this here](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

+== Frequently Asked Questions ==

+= Can I use my existing WordPress theme? =

+Yes!
+Mutual Buddies works out-of-the-box with nearly every WordPress theme.

 == Screenshots ==

 1. Member page.
-2. Friend profile page.
-3. Mutual friends dialog.
+2. Mutual friends dialog.
+3. Friend profile page.

 == Changelog ==